manticoresoftware/manticoresearch/manual/english/Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md

 # english charset defined with alias
 charset_table = 0..9, english, _

-# you can override character mappings by redefining them, e.g. for case insensitive search with German umlauts you can use:
+# override the default transliteration to preserve German umlauts and sharp s;
+# uppercase variants are mapped to lowercase
 charset_table = non_cont, german
 ```